Jardo72/AWS-Sandbox/L7-Load-Balancing/README.md

 * custom VPC with three public subnets (each in separate AZ), Internet Gateway and custom route table with a route to the Internet Gateway
 * Internet-facing application load balancer
 * two security groups - one protecting the load balancer, the other proptecting the EC2 instances
-* launch template for the EC2 instances, with user data involving download of the application JAR from an S3 bucket
+* launch template for the EC2 instances, with user data involving download of the application JAR from an S3 bucket (IAM instance profile allowing access to the S3 bucket is also created as part of the stack)
 * EC2 auto scaling group with ELB health checks and target tracking scaling policy that dynamically adjusts the number of the EC2 instances based on the CPU utilization

 The following AWS CLI command illustrates how to use the CloudFormation template.